Soltero (1984 film): Digital restoration

 The film was restored by the ABS-CBN Film Restoration Project, with the help of L’Immagine Ritrovata in Italy, Kantana Post-Production in Thailand, and Wildsound Studios in Quezon City.
 The restoration process of Soltero started in 2016 with a 4K digital scan at Ritrovata's main laboratory in Bologna, Italy and the film prints used in the scanning were in bad condition, which was caused by many obstacles including color decay, missing frames, and vinegar syndrome that affected the whole print.
 Just like the other films from the ECP, the film negatives were lost or destroyed and the restoration team decided to restore the films of the said company through positive prints.
-All of the existing prints of the Experimental Cinema of the Philippines library are stored and archived at the vaults of ABS-CBN Film Archives, located within the ELJ Communications Center in Quezon City.
+All of the existing prints of the Experimental Cinema of the Philippines library are stored and archived in the ABS-CBN Film Archives vault, located within the ELJ Communications Center in Quezon City.

-However, the film's restoration process began to be rushed as the Serpent 70 denied ABS-CBN's hopes of giving a 25-year broadcast franchise and the team needed to complete it before its deadline on August 31.
+However, the film's restoration process began to be rushed as the 70 lawmakers rejected ABS-CBN's hopes of having their broadcast franchise renewed and the team needed to complete it before its deadline on August 31.

-On January 28, 2021, the restored version of the film was premiered digitally through KTX.ph, added with a pre-show hosted by ABS-CBN Film Archives head, Leo P. Katigbak, and the leading actresses Rio Locsin and Chanda Romero were present at the said pre-show.
+On January 28, 2021, the restored version of the film was premiered digitally through KTX.ph, added with a pre-show hosted by ABS-CBN Film Archives head, Leo P. Katigbak and the leading actresses Rio Locsin and Chanda Romero were present at the said pre-show.